How It Works

 Why the phrase Skills + MCP?

 Client-facing delivery is Skills + MCP.
-Technical proof uses MCP + Skills: MCP handles trust and connectivity while Skills carry behavior and workflow intent.
+MCP handles trust and connectivity.
+Skills carry behavior and workflow intent.